 Encourage creation of international projects participated in by several countries

-Encourage organization of regional and international conferences focusing on ICTs, as they facilitate creation of multi-partner cooperative initiatives as well as are a major contributory factor in more effectively addressing shared problems such as tackling cybercrime and also ensuring that Internet-related public policymaking keeps pace with innovation and rapid technology change.
+Encourage organization of regional and international conferences focusing on ICTs, to facilitate the creation of multi-stakeholder cooperative initiatives to address shared problems such as tackling cyber security and also ensure that Internet-related public policymaking keeps pace with innovation and rapid technology change.

 Strengthen the cooperation between different ICT stakeholders in the region and among national, regional and international institutions to boost the transformation of the society using ICT.